The benefits of onboarding initiatives are not new.

-- Rethink the length of time for onboarding.
-Most companies assume they’re doing well by providing a month’s onboarding process.
+- Rethink the length of time for new employee onboarding.
+Most companies assume they’re doing well by providing a month-long onboarding program.
 However, this may not be enough.
 It depends on the company and its needs.
-In fact, some companies onboard for at least a year.
-With strategic onboarding, this process should take as long as necessary to ensure that employees are not just fit for their current roles, but also for future roles within the company.
+In fact, some companies onboard employees for at least a year.
+With strategic onboarding initiatives, this process should take as long as necessary to ensure that employees are not just fit for their current roles, but also for future roles within the company.

 - Categorize the audience.
 When companies talk about onboarding, they know it’s for new hires.
-Developing a strategic onboarding plan in 2019 means that this viewpoint needs to change.
-Onboarding should take into account employees’ change in status.
-When an employee changes jobs, the company needs a way of finding out whether the individual will benefit from an onboarding process, even if he or she has been around a while.
-Strategic onboarding can apply to promotions, demotions and lateral transfers.
+Developing a strategic onboarding plan means that this viewpoint needs to change.
+Onboarding initiatives should take into account employees’ change in status.
+When an employee changes jobs, the company needs a way of finding out whether the individual will benefit from an onboarding program, even if he or she has been around a while.
+Strategic onboarding plans can apply to promotions, demotions and lateral transfers.

 - Develop a strategic onboarding plan.
-Because onboarding is so important, you need to develop a strategic onboarding plan in 2019, so everyone’s on the same page about carrying it out successfully.
-In the same way that a strategic plan is ideal for performance reviews, onboarding also deserves attention because of the benefits it conveys.
+Because onboarding programs are so important, you need to develop a strategic onboarding plan, so everyone’s on the same page about carrying it out successfully.
+In the same way that a strategic plan is ideal for performance reviews, new hire onboarding also deserves attention because of the benefits it conveys.
 Your strategic onboarding plan should include who will be onboarded and when as well as how long the process will last.

 To find out more about the trends that affect hourly workers in the gig economy, click here to download our free 22-page comprehensive Ultimate Hiring Benchmark Report.

-Here are some suggested actions to use in developing a strategic onboarding plan in 2019:
+Here are some suggested actions to use in developing a strategic onboarding plan.

 - Identify key players.
-When developing a strategic onboarding plan, you need the buy-in of key and critical figures in your business.
-It's up to the person or team who has been developing the strategic onboarding plan to communicate its benefits to leadership.
-Convincing everyone that this strategic plan is necessary will make it easier to implement when the time comes.
+When developing a successful strategic new hire onboarding program, you need the buy-in of key and critical figures in your business.
+It's up to the person or team who has been developing the strategic onboarding initiatives to communicate its benefits to leadership.
+Convincing everyone that this employee onboarding plan is necessary will make it easier to implement when the time comes.

 - Include a developmental aspect.
 Although onboarding has been concerned with getting employees ready to do their current jobs, a strategic plan should look ahead and get employees ready to take on new roles by upskilling themselves.
 Since parts of existing jobs may be done by automation in the future, speak to your new hire about their willingness to upskill (or be reskilled) in the event that machine learning and AI can do their jobs one day.

 - Review your progress.
-When your strategic onboarding plan has been completed, it's crucial to include intervals when objectives will be monitored.
+When your strategic onboarding plan has been completed, it's crucial to include intervals when objectives will be monitored to ensure a successful onboarding process.
 Things change very quickly and internal and external pressures could mean that you need to change your plan.
-Your strategic onboarding plan in 2019 should be a living document.
+Your strategic onboarding plan should be a living document.
 It shouldn't be static.
 As technology changes, so will the onboarding needs of your new hires and existing employees.
 So, include in your plan assessments and a review process, bringing in the qualified people to make the necessary changes.

-If you would like a checklist to onboarding your new hire like a pro, click here.
+If you would like a checklist or sample onboarding plan to onboard your new hire like a pro, click here.